- MY ANESTHESIOLOGIST ADMINISTERED FENTANYL TO ME. IS THAT OK? - 23 May 2023

 AOA, University of Chicago School of Medicine

-1986 Attending Anesthesiologist, Santa Teresa Kaiser Hospital, San Jose, CA
+1986 Attending Anesthesiologist, Santa Teresa Kaiser Hospital, San Jose,

 1986-88 Attending Anesthesiologist, Washington Hospital, Fremont, California